williamdemeo/logic-seminar-spring2018/PITCHME.md

 <li class="fragment"> We call <a style="color:#e7ad52">$x : \mathbb N$</a> a ***judgement***</li>
 <li class="fragment"> ...while <a style="color:green">$x \in \mathbb N$</a> is a ***proposition***.</li>
 </p>
-<li class="fragment"> These ideas become clearer and more natural after gaining some experience with Type Theory, and we reexamine these subtle distinctions later.</li>
+<li class="fragment"> These ideas become clearer and more natural after gaining some experience with Type Theory, and we'll revisit them later.</li>
 </ul>

 ---